 - loss of appetite

-If you think your child has encopresis, call your doctor.
-The problem probably can be managed by your doctor, but if initial efforts don't work, you may be referred to a gastroenterologist.
+The problem probably can be managed by your doctor.
+But if not, you may be referred to a gastroenterologist.

 Treatment is done in three phases:

-- The first phase involves emptying the rectum and colon of hard, retained poop.
-Different doctors can have different ways of doing this.
-Depending on the child's age and other factors, the doctor may recommend medicines, including a stool softener (such as mineral oil), laxatives, and/or enemas.
+- Emptying the rectum and colon of the hard poop.
+Depending on the child's age and other things, the doctor may recommend medicines, including a stool softener, laxatives, and/or enemas.
 (Laxatives and enemas should be given only under the supervision of a doctor; never give these treatments at home without first checking with your doctor.)
-As unpleasant as this first step sounds, it's necessary to clean out the bowels to successfully treat the constipation and end your child's soiling.

-- After the large intestine has been emptied, the doctor will help your child begin having regular BMs with the aid of stool-softening agents, most of which aren't habit-forming.
-It's important to continue using the stool softener to give the bowels a chance to shrink back to normal size (the muscles of the intestines have been stretched out, so they need time to be toned without the poop piling up again).
+Helping your child begin having regular BMs.
+This is done with the aid of stool-softening agents.
+It's important to continue using the stool softener to give the bowels a chance to shrink back to normal size (the muscles of the intestines have been stretched out, so they need time to recover).

-Parents also will be asked to schedule potty times twice daily after meals (when the bowels are naturally stimulated), in which the child sits on the toilet for about 5 to 10 minutes.
-This will help the child learn to pay attention to the urges to go.
+Parents also will be asked to schedule potty times twice daily after meals (when the bowels are naturally stimulated).
+The child will sit on the toilet for about 5 to 10 minutes.
+This helps kids learn to pay attention to the urges to go.

-- As regular BMs become established, your doctor will reduce the child's use of stool softeners.
+- Reducing use of the stool softeners.
+As regular BMs become established, the doctor will decrease a child's use of stool softeners.

 Keep in mind that relapses are normal, so don't get discouraged.
-Your child might get constipated again or soil his or her pants during treatment, especially when being weaned off of the medicines.
+Your child might get constipated again or soil his or her pants during treatment, especially when being weaned off of the stool softeners.

 A good way to track your child's progress is by keeping a daily poop calendar.
 Make sure to note the frequency, consistency (hard, soft, dry), and size (large, small) of the BMs.